Formula 1

 Foxhams.com

-To understand what Hamilton's gap to Leclerc actually represents, it helps to look at how Leclerc's previous team-mate performed in the same car.
-Carlos Sainz spent several seasons alongside Leclerc at Ferrari before leaving for Williams at the end of 2024.
-We analyse his 2023 and 2024 seasons against Leclerc across the same qualifying and race metrics.
+To assess what Hamilton's qualifying gap represents, it is worth examining how Leclerc's previous team-mate compared in the same car.
+Sainz spent four seasons alongside Leclerc at Ferrari before moving to Williams at the end of 2024.
+Our analysis covers his final two seasons — the most directly comparable to Hamilton's first.

 12Leclerc ahead